rajatsharma369007/operationalize-ML/README.md

 ## Key Steps
 ## Step 1: Automated ML Experiment
 The aim of this step is to create an experiment using Automated ML, configure a compute cluster, and use that cluster to run the experiment.
+Automated Machine Learning picks an algorithm and hyperparameters for us and generates a model ready for deployment.

 #### Dataset
 ![alt-text](backup/images/image1_1.png)